lifting-bits/mcsema/tests/integration_tests/README.txt

  > Found /bin/gre
 ```

+2) In case you want to try your own sources you can use `compile.py` which compiles all sources from `src` directory.
+If option `--stub_tags` is used, the corresponding tag files are created.

-2) First create a batch of cfg file using `get_cfg.py` -- you can select flavors to run only subset of all tests (they are specified in `tags` directory).
+3) First create a batch of cfg file using `get_cfg.py` -- you can select flavors to run only subset of all tests (they are specified in `tags` directory).
   + tag all will get cfg for every file in `bin`
   + there are several policies that allows modification of already existing batches